scicluna/techblog/README.md

 WHEN I click on any other links in the navigation - DONE THEN I am prompted to either sign up or sign in - DONE

-WHEN I choose to sign up
+WHEN I choose to sign up  - DONE
-THEN I am prompted to create a username and password
+THEN I am prompted to create a username and password - DONE

-WHEN I click on the sign-up button
+WHEN I click on the sign-up button - DONE
-THEN my user credentials are saved and I am logged into the site
+THEN my user credentials are saved and I am logged into the site - DONE

-WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my username and password
+WHEN I revisit the site at a later time and choose to sign in - DONE THEN I am prompted to enter my username and password - DONE

-WHEN I am signed in to the site
+WHEN I am signed in to the site - DONE
-THEN I see navigation links for the homepage, the dashboard, and the option to log out
+THEN I see navigation links for the homepage, the dashboard, and the option to log out - DONE

 WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created